Latanoprost 50 mcg/mL and Timolol (as maleate) 5 mg/mL

 If latanoprost/timolol eye drops are accidently swallowed or if you use too many drops,

 you may feel:

 Things you must do

-If you develop an eye infection, receive an eye injury, or have eye surgery, tell your doctor.
+Tell your doctor if you develop an eye infection, receive an eye injury, or have eye

 Tell any other doctors and pharmacists who are treating you that you take this medicine.

 If you become pregnant while taking this medicine, tell your doctor immediately.